 This is the language the user will see for the menus and options while navigating in Mambu.
-To choose the display language click the dropdown list > choose one of the options.
+To choose the display language:

-- The language can be chosen when creating a new user or can be changed later on.
+You can choose the language when creating a new user or later on.

 Users can be associated to a specific branch, allowing access to that branch and its clients and information.

-- the other credit officers in their assigned branch, as well as
+- the other credit officers in their assigned branch.

 - credit officers who are not assigned to any branch.